 as a journalist, tanekeya writes uncanny art + culture interviews that document the shifts and intersections in the personal lives and works of contemporary creatives.
 She has written for neonV "the magazine for contemporary peculiar women," and saint heron, the creative brainchild of solange knowles-ferguson.

-currently, tanekeya is pursuing a phd in urban education, with a focus on arts education and third spaces, specifically black placemaking. she paints and produces printed matter as a means of negotiating the intersectional narratives of black identity as valid knowledge and creating a space for the exchange of black artistic cultural production.
+currently, tanekeya is pursuing a phd in urban education, with a focus on arts education, thirdspace, and black placemaking. she paints and produces printed matter as a means of negotiating the intersectional narratives of black identity as valid knowledge and creating a space for the exchange of black artistic cultural production.

 i "i grew to believe Black hair has power, genius, and magic in it, defying gravity and limitation. i mean, look at how marvelous it is: black hair grows up and out.”